joakim-brannstrom/dextool/plugin/mutate/doc/design/usability/report.md

 During the implementation of this use case a bunch of test cases have been implemented.
-These test cases have, obviously, been implemented with the intention to verify the implementation.
+These test cases have, obviously, been implemented with the intention to verify the parts of the implementation that are related to the use case..

 It can thus be reasoned that this *group* of test cases collectively try to verify the implementation of the use case.